Photo of Trinity College, Dublin, Ireland, from my own collection. 🙂

 When you get an Uber in Ireland, it will be an official taxicab.
 Ireland allows the use of the Uber app but not freelance drivers.
 Only licensed cabbies, which I thought was a reasonable compromise.
 I like the free-for-all American model better, but this works.

-Unfortunately my friend likes to watch the news.
+Unfortunately, my friend likes to watch the news.
 I hate the news and generally avoid it as much as possible.
 We heard–over and over again–that in the UK, there is a debate over Uber.
-Some say it should not be allowed, and that the “black cabs” are some sort of iconic thing that can’t be replaced by Uber, and besides it’s unfair to cab drivers.
+Some consider “black cabs” to be iconic and don’t want Uber to replace them, and worry the competition is unfair to cab drivers.

 Something like that.
 I didn’t pay really close attention, but the way they talked about it on TV drove home for me the difference between the UK and America.
 Even though people here sometimes criticize our government as a “nanny state,” I think it’s a lot more applicable in Europe.
 America is the wild west as far as entrepreneurial endeavors, and I’ve never heard anyone question whether Uber should be allowed!